-Some biological factors have been shown to be associated with gender-variance.
-Veale, Clarke, and Lomax (in press) reviewed previous studies of these factors.
-They reported evidence for a genetic component of gender-variance, based on studies of twins and other within-family concordance, and of studies that have looked specifically at genes.
-They also reported evidence that prenatal androgen levels correlate with gender-variance, from studies of finger length ratios (2D:4D) of transsexuals, and of individuals with polycystic ovary syndrome, prenatal exposure to anticonvulsants, and intersex and related conditions who are more likely to have reassigned genders.
-Also, it seems that transsexuals have some parts of their brain structure that is sex atypical, a greater likelihood of non-right-handedness, and male-to-female transsexuals to have a greater number of older brothers.
+Some biological factors have been shown to be associated with gender variance.
+Veale, Clarke, and Lomax (2010b) reviewed previous studies of these factors.
+They reported evidence for a genetic component of gender variance, based on studies of twins and other withinfamily concordance and of studies that have looked specifically at genes.
+They also reported evidence that prenatal androgen levels correlate with gender variance, from studies of finger length ratios (2D:4D) of transsexuals and of individuals with polycystic ovary syndrome, prenatal exposure to anticonvulsants, and intersex and related conditions, who are more likely to have reassigned genders.
+Also, it seems that in transsexuals some parts of the brain structure is sex atypical and there is a greater likelihood of non-right-handedness; also transwomen have been found to have a greater number of older brothers.